Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Money, Extra Expenses and Tipping

-You should bring extra money with you to cover such items as evening dinners, drinks, entertainment and souvenirs.
+You should bring extra money with you to cover such items as evening dinners, drinks, entertainment, and souvenirs.
 The local currency in Bali is the Indonesian Rupiah.
-You can exchange currency at the hotel or withdraw money at ATMs that can be found in Amed.
+You can exchange currency at the hotel or withdraw money at ATMs in Amed, however these can be temperamental.
+We recommend bringing currency with you, some restaurants will accept credit cards, but this will incur a 2-3% charge.

 Responsible Travel